-We will effect a 2.88-for-1 stock split immediately prior to and contingent upon the completion of this offering, pursuant to which each share of common stock held of record by the holder thereof will be reclassified into approximately 2.88 shares of common stock.
+We will effect a -for- stock split immediately prior to and contingent upon the completion of the IPO ,pursuant to which each share of common stock held of record by the holder thereof will be reclassified into approximately shares of common stock.
 No fractional shares will be issued.
-Pursuant to the Stronghold LLC Agreement, each Stronghold LLC Unit will also be split on a corresponding 2.88-for-1 basis, such that there will be an equivalent number of Stronghold LLC Units outstanding as the aggregate number of shares of Class V common stock and Class A common stock outstanding following the Stock Split.
+Pursuant to the Stronghold LLC Agreement, each Stronghold LLC Unit will also be split on a corresponding -for- basis, such that there will be an equivalent number of Stronghold LLC Units outstanding as the aggregate number of shares of Class V common stock and Class A common stock outstanding following the Stock Split.
 We refer to this collectively as the "Stock Split."